-Swedish Massage - is performed with the application of oil.
-It uses long, light strokes, deep kneading, small friction-type motions, light tapping and gentle movement of the joints.
+Swedish Massage - is performed with the application of oils and lotions.
+It uses long, light and deep kneading strokes, small friction-type motions, light tapping and gentle movements of the joints.

 Myofascial Release - Fascia is a type of connective tissue in the body.
 Fascia can become adhered to muscles causing tightness, pain and a decrease in range of motion.
 Myofascial massage techniques are used to release the adhered fascia from the muscles.

 Trigger Point Work - Direct pressure techniques are applied to specific points on the body to reduce hypersensitive areas within the muscles and fascia.